geerteltink/geert.elt.ink/content/now.md

 For a client I'm building a PHP based API server powered by zend-expressive.
 Its purpose is to feed configuration and content to several company websites, auction sites and webshops, all build with Vue.js.

-## Testdriving
+## Test driving

-Once in a while to clear my head I'm testdriving cars for quality assurance, evaluating brakes and durability, for Valmet Automotive Spain.
+Once in a while I'm test driving cars for brake refinement, quality assurance and durability, for Valmet Automotive Spain.
+Besides the quality assurance part it has nothing to do with my designer and programmer life, but it clears my head and gets me away from the screen.

 ## Doing sports when not working

-This may include, but is not limted to, mountain biking, (trail) running and diving.
+This may include, but is not limited to, mountain biking, (trail) running, yoga and diving.

 [What is this page?](https://nownownow.com/about)